 When performing a political discourse analysis there are different ways of approaching the coding of the given speeches.
-Coding the speeches can be done in the form of human coding (Neuendorf & Kumar, 2015) and through the use of a computer (Gottschalk & Bechtel, 2008).
+Coding speeches can be done in the form of human coding (Neuendorf & Kumar, 2015) and through the use of a computer (Gottschalk & Bechtel, 2008).
 For this research a form of human coding will be conducted, called the holistic approach (Hawkins, 2009).
 This approach has two components, grading the speech as a whole and marking different populist elements within the speech.
 Firstly, when marking the speech a grade will be given.
 The grade can be a 0 (non-populist/pluralist), a 1 (mixed) or a 2 (populist).
 The second component entails marking quotes within the speech that have at least one of the populist elements.
-These elements are outlined in appendix 2; which is a rubric originally created by Kirk Hawkins (2009), who came up with the holistic approach used in this research.
+These elements are outlined in appendix 2, which is a rubric originally created by Kirk Hawkins (2009), who came up with the holistic approach used in this research.
 The rubric contrasts the elements of populism against the elements of pluralism.
 Due to populism essentially being the cornerstone of this research, the populist elements were the focus point.
 Within appendix 2 the crucial populist elements of ‘the people’ and ‘the elite’ are described, but it also has some others like giving cosmic proportions to political developments and using denigrating language towards opponents.
 Both components amount to an analysis which gives insight into the development of a leader in terms of populist discourse, as well as an in-depth depiction of what constitutes this discourse.

-Hawkins (2009) recommends the use of four speeches per leader in a given time-period.
+Hawkins (2009) recommends the use of four speeches per leader in each time-period.
 This meant that ideally, the corpus would consist of four speeches by Umberto Bossi from 2000 and 2002, four more given by Matteo Salvini both in 2016 and 2018 and lastly, four speeches by Trump in 2015 and in 2017.
 This would amount to a total of eight speeches per leader and 24 in total.
 Unfortunately, the availability of the speeches formed an obstacle.
 Given both the time and institutional variable that are part of this research it was vital to find at least some speeches for each political leader.
 After searching online for corpora containing political speeches, searching on Google, contacting fellow researchers and probing through YouTube speeches the digging was deemed only partially fruitful.

-Speeches made by Umberto Bossi where simply unobtainable.
+Speeches made by Umberto Bossi were simply unobtainable.
 To account for this omission an estimation will be made as to how populist the discourse of Umberto Bossi is, based on the literature regarding his speech and Lega Nord’s populism.
-This amputated data will be outlined during the results chapter of this research.
+This imputateddata will be outlined during the results chapter of this research.

 When it comes to communications by Matteo Salvini, the search was difficult, but proved (partially) successful.
-After an extensive search two campaign speeches where found given in 2016 and two speeches from 2018.
-Hawkins (2009) as stated earlier recommends using four speeches per leader in a given time-period, these speeches should ideally be of different sorts.
+After an extensive search two campaign speeches were found given in 2016 and two speeches from 2018.
+Hawkins (2009) as stated earlier recommends using four speeches per leader in a given time period, these speeches should ideally be of different sorts.
 He states that one should use the following forms of speeches: “a campaign speech, a ribbon-cutting speech, an international speech, and a “famous” speech, typically an inaugural address or an annual report to the nation” (Hawkins, 2009, p.
 1051).
-However, this proved to be impossible for Matteo Salvini, as three campaign speeches where found and one speech given at a conference.
+However, this proved to be impossible for Matteo Salvini, as three campaign speeches were found and one speech given at a conference.
 Another standard given by Hawkins (2009) regards the length of the speeches.
 He advocates using speeches between a 1000 and 3000 words.
 Fortunately, all of Salvini’s speeches were within this range.
-With his shortest speech being 2367 words and his longest speech 2684 words.
+His shortest speech being 2367 words and his longest speech 2684 words.